Dimitris Konstantinidis: PAOK

 Born in Korinos, Pieria, Konstantinidis started his career at the age of 14 in the youth ranks of PAOK after being spotted by the club's grassroots staff.
 He made his unofficial debut with the first team just having turned 16 years, against Partizan Belgrade in a 2010 friendly game.
 Initially, Konstantinidis played as a right midfielder, but in the academies turned to be a fully right-back player.

 On 26 August 2012, Konstantinidis made his league debut in a 1–0 home win against Panthrakikos.
 At the end of the season, he signed a five-year contract with the club.
 In the third UEFA Europa League qualifying round, he scored his first goal for his club, equalizing the score to send the club to the UEFA Europa League playoffs.
 In the 2012–13 season he made 18 appearances.
 In January 2014, he was loaned out to Aiginiakos before returning to PAOK after six months.

 On 6 August 2015, Konstantinidis scored his first goal with the club in all competitions in a 1–1 away draw for UEFA Europa League third preliminary round against Spartak Trnava.
 On 10 December 2015, he assisted Róbert Mak in a 0–1 defeat against Borussia Dortmund in the UEFA Europa League group stage, earning him a selection to the best UEFA Europa League squad of the week.
 On 20 December 2015, Konstantinidis suffered a cruciate ligament injury during Super League home game against Platanias keeping him out for the remainder of the season.

 He returned to PAOK for the 2017–18 season, without making a single appearance with the club in the first half of the season.

 Loan to Omonia

 On 8 August 2016, Konstantinidis joined Cypriot club Omonia Nicosia on a 12-month loan deal from PAOK.
 He made 20 appearances with the club.
 On 26 May 2017, the club announced that with the end of the season the player would leave.

 Brescia

 In January 2018, Konstantinidis joined Serie B club Brescia rejecting a loan offer from financially struggling Panathinaikos.
 He joined manager Roberto Boscaglia's team as a free-agent, with the administration of the Greek Cup winners still keeping 30% of his rights in a future sale.

 Aris

-On 19 July 2018 he returned to the Superleague, signing a two-year contract with Aris.
+On 19 July 2018 he returned to the Super League, signing a two-year contract with Aris.
 On 9 December 2018, he scored in a 4–2 away loss against Atromitos.
 On 31 December 2019, he mutually solved his contract with the club.